puneet4840/DevOps-/7 - Ansible/5 - Inventory in Ansible.md

 <br>

-## Example (LAB): Create an Azure VM and Connect to it using ansible.
+## Example (LAB): Create an Azure VM and Connect to Control Node using ansible.

 - **Step:1 - Get the username and Public IP of VM**.